smswithoutborders/RelaySMS-docs/docs/Troubleshooting/Troubleshooting-FAQ.md

 - Log out of your account, clear the app's cache and data, and log back in.
 - If you haven't used the account for a long time, revoke access to the platform and restore it.
 - Check your SIM card is active and able to send SMS messages.
-- If the issue persists, contact our support team for assistance.
+- If the issue persists, contact our <a href="developers@smswithoutborders.com">support team</a> for assistance.

 ---